openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 Support for GUI Programming
 ###########################

-This section describes the built-in mechanisms that |LANG| provides to create graphical user interface (GUI) programs.
+This Chapter describes the built-in mechanisms that |LANG| provides to create graphical user interface (GUI) programs.
 The section is based on the ArkUI Declarative Core Language Specification available at
 <https://gitee.com/arkui-finland/arkui-edsl-core-spec/blob/master/arkui-core-spec.md>.